Chaos and magic in the dissipative quantum kicked top: Finite-size dynamics along quantum trajectories

 This quantity tends to a constant for increasing $N$, if the SRE increases logarithmically with $N$, while it keeps increasing for a super-logarithmic dependence of the SRE with $N$.
 In Fig.~\ref{fig:sre-diff-scaling} we plot $\delta \mathcal{M}_N$ versus $K$, for different choices of the parameters $\gamma$, $h$ and for various sizes $N$.
 In the background of each panel, we also show the corresponding value of the largest Lyapunov exponent $\lambda$ in the classical limit, using the same chromatic scale adopted in Fig.~\ref{fig:lyapunov-exponent} (red regions are chaotic, blue regions are regular).
 In the classically chaotic regions and when $\gamma=0$ [panels (a) and (b)], we clearly see that $\delta \mathcal{M}_N$ saturates with $N$.
-This saturation persists, yet less distinctly, for $\gamma=0.15$ [panels (c), (d)] while it seems to fade away for $\gamma=0.5$ [panels (e), (f)] (although, in this latter case and for the chaotic regions we observe an increase with $N$, this is much slower than in the regular regions).
-We also see that, whatever the value of $\gamma$, in the classically chaotic regions $\delta \mathcal{M}_N$ is almost independent of $K$ (the same occurs for $\overline{\langle \mathcal{M}_2\rangle}_{N}$), in contrast with a strong dependence on $K$ that emerges in the classically regular regions.\footnote{Results for $\gamma = 0$ are more noisy than those for $\gamma > 0$ since, as already mentioned, in the unitary case we average over $M_0 = 300$ initial spin-coherent states instead of the $N_\text{traj} = 1024$ trajectories of the dissipative case.}
+This saturation persists, yet less distinctly, for $\gamma=0.15$ [panels (c), (d)] while it seems to fade away for $\gamma=0.5$ [panels (e), (f)] (although, in this latter case and for the chaotic regions we observe an increase with $N$, this is much slower than in the regular regions). \rep{We also see that, whatever the value of $\gamma$, in the classically chaotic regions $\delta \mathcal{M}_N$ is almost independent of $K$ (the same occurs for $\overline{\langle \mathcal{M}_2\rangle}_{N}$), in contrast with a strong dependence on $K$ that emerges in the classically regular regions.}{We also see that, in the classically chaotic regions, $\delta \mathcal{M}_N$ is almost independent of $K$ (the same occurs for $\overline{\langle \mathcal{M}_2\rangle}_{N}$, see Appendix~\ref{app:numerics}), in contrast with a strong dependence on $K$ that emerges in the classically regular regions.
+This is especially true for smaller values of $\gamma$, see panels (a-d).}\footnote{Results for $\gamma = 0$ are more noisy than those for $\gamma > 0$ since, as already mentioned, in the unitary case we average over $M_0 = 300$ initial spin-coherent states instead of the $N_\text{traj} = 1024$ trajectories of the dissipative case.}